K&L Gates - The Inside View

 • Be responsive and dependable.

-• Relax and be yourself." – K&L Gates hiring source
+• Relax and be yourself." –K&L Gates hiring source

 And finally...

-"Students who want to join K&L Gates and achieve success here are those with creative ideas, are collaborative, identify and seize opportunities when presented, and work hard to help our clients solve their issues.
+"Students who want to join K&L Gates and achieve success here are those with creative ideas, who are collaborative, and identify and seize opportunities when presented, and work hard to help our clients solve their issues.
 In addition to the advice we’ve shared above, we suggest students consider the following –

 • Stay abreast of the business world and the world in general – read The Wall Street Journal and The Economist.
 Many of the issues you will read about are those that affect our clients and their businesses.